CentauriSoldier/Dox/README.md

 ### Module Info Block
 The module information is wrapped in a multiline lua comment whose start tag is --[[* and end tag is *]].
 The content of this block is displayed at the top of the module page within and accordion menu on the left of the page.

 Note: Unlike (at least one) function info block, the module info block is not required.
 Dox will function just fine with or without the module info block; you may omit the entire thing if you wish.
-Additionaly, if you do choose to use the module info block, only one of the tags (listed below) are required: the 'module' tag is required if using the module info block although you may use one, all or none of the remaining tags (or anything in between).
+Additionaly, if you do choose to use the module info block, only one of the tags (listed below) is required: the 'module' tag is required if using the module info block although you may use one, all or none of the remaining tags (or anything in between).

 Like the function info block, the module info block has no tags that are sensitive to spaces and new lines.
 This feature makes it very easy to use html with your module info block.
 As you can see, you're reading text right now that has been formatted within the comment block of the dox.lua file.